saucelabs-training/comprehensive-testing-js/README.md

 ## Prizes

-Prizes will be given away for participation
+Prizes will be given away for participation (tshirts, stickers...)

-At the end, one lucky winner will get a backpack
+At the end, one lucky winner will get a backpack!